Dr Yanhua Liu

 Profile

-During 2014-2022, I undertook fully funded studies at Nanyang Technological University (NTU), Singapore, earning a postgraduate diploma (with Distinction), followed by an MA (Top Graduate) and a PhD.
-My PhD thesis received the inaugural BALEAP Doctoral Studies Award for making a significant contribution to the field of EAP.
-Meanwhile, I worked as a part-time communication coach at NTU’s Language and Communication Centre, and as a student tutor and a guest lecturer at the National Institute of Education.
+I completed three fully funded, full time postgraduate programmes at the National Institute of Education of Nanyang Technological University, Singapore, earning a postgraduate diploma with Distinction, an MA (Top Graduate) and a PhD.
+My thesis received the 2023 BALEAP Doctoral Studies Award for its significant contribution to the field of EAP.

 Research interests